The VA Appeals Process: A Step-by-Step Explanation

 The process for appealing a denied veteran’s disability claim is lengthy and can be confusing for many people.
-However, this article will provide step by step explanation to the appeals process.
+However, this article will provide a step-by-step explanation of the appeals process.

 The first step after receiving a denial of benefits is to make a formal application to VA Form 9.
 The second step, detailed in the next article, explains how to navigate the Board of Veterans’ Appeals.
 Hiring an experienced disability claims attorney to help you through the process is your best chance of reversing the decision and getting the benefits you deserve.

 Some estimate that there are over 400,000 VA disability claims currently awaiting a decision.
 After you have applied for benefits with a formal claim, established an effective date for your claim, and your claim is denied, the first step in appealing the decision is to file a Notice of Disagreement with the Rating Decision given to you by the government.
 Once the VA receives your Notice of Disagreement, the regional office in your area will review the case and create a Statement of the Case for your claim.